Treatments and drugsBy Mayo Clinic Staff

 Appendicitis treatment usually involves surgery to remove the inflamed appendix.
-Other treatments may be necessary depending on your situation.
+Before surgery you may be given a dose of antibiotics to prevent infection.

 Surgery to remove the appendix (appendectomy)

-Appendectomy can be performed as open surgery using one abdominal incision that's about 2 to 4 inches (5 to 10 centimeters) long.
-Or appendicitis surgery can be done as a laparoscopic operation, which involves a few small abdominal incisions.
+Appendectomy can be performed as open surgery using one abdominal incision about 2 to 4 inches (5 to 10 centimeters) long (laparotomy).
+Or the surgery can be done through a few small abdominal incisions (laparoscopic surgery).
 During a laparoscopic appendectomy, the surgeon inserts special surgical tools and a video camera into your abdomen to remove your appendix.

-In general, laparoscopic surgery allows you to recover faster and heal with less scarring.
+In general, laparoscopic surgery allows you to recover faster and heal with less pain and scarring.
+It may be better for people who are elderly or obese.
 But laparoscopic surgery isn't appropriate for everyone.
-If your appendix has ruptured and infection has spread beyond the appendix or if an abscess is present, you may require an open appendectomy.
-An open appendectomy allows your surgeon to clean the abdominal cavity.
+If your appendix has ruptured and infection has spread beyond the appendix or you have an abscess, you may need an open appendectomy, which allows your surgeon to clean the abdominal cavity.

 Expect to spend one or two days in the hospital after your appendectomy.